 Roku Screen Mirroring of Android Smartphone

 It is absolute fun to mirror Android screen on Roku.
-You can mirror beautiful games, Instagram Feeds, Videos, Photos and other content that you used to store in your Android smartphone on Roku.
+You can mirror beautiful HD games, Instagram Feeds, Videos, Photos and other content that you used to store on your Android smartphone on Roku.
 Basically, you would get a big screen for your Android phone.
 Whatever you do on your phone would be projected on a bigger screen.

 If you have an Android smartphone running Android 4.2, you can leave it right here (Check for Laptop’s Screen Mirroring to Roku below) as your phone do not support screen mirroring.